prof-alazhary/Security-Gateway/README.md

             proxy_ssl_server_name on;
         }
 ```
 Also, we used the `js_content` Directive and passes the handler `covertCookieToToken` to it.
-So that we can cmanipulate the `/agent_token` request. by extracting the Cookies header, then adding them as a request body for the `agent_token_proxy` API.
+So that we can manipulate the `/agent_token` request. by extracting the Cookies header, then adding them as a request body for the `agent_token_proxy` API.

 jsCode.js:
 ```javascript